 Audio & Video.
 This nine-minute mini-cantata sets the complete Fortunatas text with organ, brass & timpani and would make a great addition to an Easter concert.
 Score+audio presentation is here, but it awaits a definitive recording.

 Audio & Video.
-Alternates the 1940 plainsong for The eternal gifts of Christ the King with rushing horsemen on white horses.
+Alternates The 1940 Hymnal plainsong (#132) for The eternal gifts of Christ the King with rushing horsemen on white horses.
 A commission from Frank Boles and St. Paul’s, Indianapolis.

 A sweet a capella carol with Dirksen’s added verse bringing it up to date.